Blog · Analysis · Last reviewed June 23, 2026

 A serious AI-search governance regime should start from the access point, not the product label.

 First, default placement should be contestable across search and AI assistants.
-If a company can pay to be the default for a search bar, browser, voice assistant, operating-system gesture, or AI answer interface, the term, exclusivity, tying, and renewal conditions should be visible and limited.
+If a company can pay to be the default for a search bar, browser, voice assistant, operating-system gesture, or AI answer interface, the term, exclusivity, tying, and renewal conditions should be limited and auditable.

-Third, data access remedies need privacy and purpose limits.
+Fourth, data access remedies need privacy and purpose limits.
 Search data can help rivals compete, but search histories and interaction signals are sensitive.
-Regulators should require minimization, privacy-enhancing techniques, auditability, security standards, and bans on unrelated reuse.
+Regulators should require minimization, privacy-enhancing techniques, auditability, security standards, retention limits, and bans on unrelated reuse or re-identification.

 The search remedy is a case study in recursive reality.
 A company wins the default route to knowledge.
 That route produces more data, more revenue, more quality, more habit, and more distribution power.
 The resulting dominance becomes the reality into which the next interface is born.
 Then the next interface, generative AI, is described as a disruptive threat even as it is inserted into the old default channels.